 It may become necessary to treat the active immune reaction to prevent potential damage caused by IRIS [Elston and Thaker 2009], but it can be life threatening and may therefore require management in an intensive care unit.
 Therefore, following PLEX or IA, periodic clinical monitoring of patients, including MRI monitoring, may be useful for the early detection of IRIS.
 The diagnosis and management of IRIS is a controversial issue and there is no consensus concerning its treatment.
 However, it has recently been suggested that corticosteroids may be useful to treat IRIS, particularly in patients with severe to life-threatening IRIS [Clifford 2015].
-The following steroid regimens have been reported for the treatment of IRIS in the literature:
+The following steroid regimens has been reported for the treatment of IRIS in the literature:

-- 1. Oral prednisone 1.5 mg/kg/day for 2 weeks with a taper over 2 months. - 2.
 Intravenous methylprednisolone (1 g/d for 3 or 5 days) with oral taper over 2 months [Williamson and Berger 2017].